kabume/SKA-PCS/README.md

 It's the SKA summer internship project, astronomical image reconstruction using parallel compress sensing technique

 * debug:
-note the line 294 in nufft_init.m, run with normal.
+Comment out the line 294 in nufft_init.m, run with normal.

 * lib:
 Matlab wavelet toolbox,
-Matlab Statistics and Machine Learning Toolbox Apps
+Matlab Statistics and Machine Learning Toolbox Apps.

 * Progress：
 Using Matlab Coder to convert code, sparse matrix is a problem.